ampproject/amphtml/spec/amp-email-format.md

 # Validation tools

-To ensure your email messages meet the strict criteria for the AMP for Email format, validate your content with one of the following tools:
+To ensure your email messages meet the strict criteria for the AMPHTML Email format, validate your content with one of the following tools:

 ## Web-based validator

 A web-based validator is available at [https://validator.ampproject.org/](https://validator.ampproject.org/)

-Simply paste in the AMP HTML to ensure the document meets all the AMP for Email restrictions.
+Simply paste in the AMP HTML to ensure the document meets all the AMPHTML Email restrictions.
 This tool shows you the validation errors directly inline.

 ## Command-line validator

-A command-line validation tool is also available for validating your AMP for Email document.
+A command-line validation tool is also available for validating your AMPHTML Email document.

 **Installation**